Famous or not, refugees bring much more than their belongings with them to their new countries.

 Do also take a look at Traces Project, a timeline of artistic cultural contributions by people who have found sanctuary in the UK, produced by Counterpoints Arts and UNHCR.

-Lord Maurice Saatchi and Charles Saatchi – founders of Saatchi and Saatchi advertising agency.
+Lord Maurice Saatchi and Charles Saatchi – Founders of Saatchi and Saatchi advertising agency.
 Their father was an Iraqi Jewish refugee.

-Richard Rogers – designer of the Centre Pompidou and the Millennium Dome.
-His mother was a refugee from Trieste
+Richard Rogers – Designer of the Centre Pompidou and the Millennium Dome.
+His mother was a refugee from Trieste.

-Marc Chagall – a Russian-born Jewish refugee
+Marc Chagall – Russian-French artist of Belarusian Jewish origin.

 Peter Carl Fabergé – Russian jeweller, fled Russia via Finland, Germany to Switzerland.

-Alfred Wolmark – painter, a Polish-Jewish refugee
+Alfred Wolmark – Painter, Polish-Jewish refugee.

-Manubhai Madhvani – expelled from Uganda by Idi Amin
+Manubhai Madhvani – Expelled from Uganda by Idi Amin.

 Fashion and Design